syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 # Selection in TreeMap control

 The Treemap control allows interactive selection of items by clicking or tapping. `Tooltip`, if enabled, displays additional information upon clicking or tapping, enhancing user understanding of data points.
-When `SelectionMode` is `None`, interaction is disabled, ideal for static visualizations.
+When `SelectionMode` is `None`, interaction is disabled for treemap items.

 ## Selection mode